Home / Blog

 This isn’t a conspiracy.
 It’s just priorities.
 And the priorities are clear:

-Walking through that tunnel, waiting 30 minutes for shuttle buses that were supposed to come every 5-10 minutes, watching an empty bus drive off because the driver was on break, seeing crowds at Footscray station get ignored while we had empty seats, getting stuck in the same car traffic the tunnel claims to solve…
+Walking through that tunnel, waiting 30 minutes for shuttle buses advertised at every 5-10 minutes, watching an empty bus drive off for a driver’s break, seeing Footscray station crowds get skipped while we had empty seats, getting stuck in car traffic anyway — all of it confirmed one thing: running buses well for a single planned event is beyond what this government chooses to do.

 That’s the story Discovery Day told.